bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 ------------------------

 The Slope Processor provides pixelwise terrain slope and aspect angle from an arbitrary input product containing a band with terrain height (i.e. a DEM product).
+In addition, the variance of elevation over a 3x3 pixel window is provided.
 For S3-SNOW this processor is provided as utility tool, as slope and aspect are often useful information for the validation of snow properties.